awesomemotive/wp-simple-pay-lite/readme.txt

 **What is Stripe Checkout?**

 *"Stripe Checkout is a drop-in payment flow for desktop, tablet, and mobile devices.
 Rely on a checkout page that’s continuously tested and updated to offer a frictionless payments experience.
-Comply with PCI DSS and new regulatory requirements like SCA—without any changes to your website."*
+PCI DSS and SCA—ready without any changes to your website."*

 If accepting credit card payments quickly and painlessly is what you're looking for, this plugin is for you.